oracle-livelabs/database-maa/zdm-physical-offline/target-database-prov-prep/target-database-prov-prep.md

    ![ss1](./images/nav.png)

-2. Click on Database Software Images
+2. Click on Database Software Images.

    Select the appropriate compartment and then Click on Database Software Image under Resources.

    ![ss2](./images/image.png)

-3. Click "Create Database software image"
+3. Click "Create Database software image".

    Enter Display Name as "DBImage-Source-DB" as below.

    ![ss3](./images/name.png)

-4. Configure Database Software Image
+4. Configure Database Software Image.

-   Select Database Version as "19c"
+   Select Database Version as "19c"   (Same as the Major Version of your Source Database)

-   Select PSU as 19.16.0.0
+   Select PSU as 19.16.0.0 ( In case you have selected different version for Source ,then select that version )

    Upload Oracle Home Patch inventory ouput generated in Task 1 as below.